Manasquan Reservoir: Recreational activities

 Visitors can bring their own water crafts, such as boats, kayak, canoes, etc., or they can avail themselves of the rowboat and group boat rides available to park visitors.
 The park also has kayaks for rent and use onsite at the lake.
 There are boat launching piers for entry into the lake.
 Fishing is permitted on the lake, and there are several favorite fishing spots.
 Horseback riding and biking is also permitted on the trails.
 The park also has a playground for children near the visitors center.

-Visitor's center
+Visitor center

-A visitor's center features restroom facilities, vending machines, park literature, and a small shop to purchase fishing supplies (a bait shop).
+A visitor center features restroom facilities, vending machines, park literature, and a small shop to purchase fishing supplies (a bait shop).
 There is also a hall with the look of a winter lodge.
 An observation deck, with on-deck pay-for-view binoculars, complements the second-floor features of the center.
-The visitor's center has three parking lots.
+The visitor center has three parking lots.
 The center parking lot is closest to the center itself.
 The western lot provides easy access to the 5.1-mile perimeter trail, children's playground, and a small picnic area facing the lake.
 The eastern lot is intended for vehicles with watercraft trailers intending to use the craft launching ramp at the end of the lot and next to the visitors center.